johnsonjh/j-hpn-ssh/README.md

       to the system _OpenSSL_ library.
 Linking to multiple versions of _OpenSSL_ this way is **not** a supported configuration.

-      - Compilation with OpenSSL 3-alpha is known to work and periodically tested, however, care must be taken to avoid OpenSSL version conflicts.
+      - Compilation with OpenSSL 3-alpha is known to work (and periodically tested), however, care must be taken to avoid OpenSSL version conflicts when linking.

   - _TCP-Wrappers_ support has been deprecated as of _RHEL 8_ and _Fedora 23_;
     the `tcp_wrappers-devel` package that provides the necessary headers is no